Arlorean/RaymarchVoxels/README.md

 ![Correct Depth Buffer](/Images/SV_DEPTH.png)

-HDRP seemed to show strange arifacts when rednering and warped the edges of the volume:
+HDRP seemed to show strange artifacts when rendering with warped edges of the volume:

 ![HDRP Warping](/Images/HDRP.png)

-Shadows don't seem to work properly, although I've just read that it's because the shadow map is rendered using an orthographic camera and the code doesn't current support that.
+Shadows don't seem to work properly, although I've just read that it's because the shadow map is rendered using an orthographic camera and the code doesn't currently support that.

 ![Incorrect Shadows](/Images/Shadows.png)